An Adaptive Cost-Sensitive Learning and Recursive Denoising Framework for Imbalanced SVM Classification: Numerical Experiments

 This section makes a statistical comparison \cite{36} of the experimental results.
 The significance of performance differences between classifiers, including test accuracy and prediction accuracy, were tested using Friedman tests and Nemenyi post hoc tests \cite{34,35}.
 The Friedman test is utilized to compare the mean ranking of several algorithms on N datasets.
 Define $r_{i}^{j}$ as the ranking of the $j$ th algorithm on the $i$ th dataset out of a total of N datasets, and $R_{j}=\frac{1}{N}\sum_{i=1}^{N}r_{i}^{j}$.
 According to the null hypothesis, all algorithms are considered to be identical, so their average ranking $R_{j}$ should be the same.
 The Friedman statistic $R_{j}$ follows a Chi-square distribution with K-1 degrees of freedom

 where $K$ is the number of algorithms involved in the comparison.
-Table \ref{tab:5} shows the average ranking $R_{j}$ of the six classifiers in test accuracy.
+Table \ref{tab:8} shows the average ranking $R_{j}$ of the six classifiers in test accuracy.
 The p-value of Friedman's test is $1.7122\times10^{-9}$.
 The P-value is less than the threshold for significance level $\alpha=0.05$, indicating that the null assumption should be discarded.
 The above results show that there are great differences among all classification methods from a statistical point of view.
-We compared the accuracy of the six classifiers (see Table \ref{tab:9}), with a p-value of $1.8302\times10^{-8}$ for Friedman's test, indicating significant differences among all classification methods.
+We compared the g-mean of the six classifiers (see Table \ref{tab:9}), with a p-value of $1.1560\times10^{-5}$ for Friedman's test, indicating significant differences among all classification methods.
+Table \ref{tab:10}-\ref{tab:11} record the Recall and F1-score of six classifiers.
+The Friedman's test p-values for Recall and F1 are $1.4607\times10^{-7}$ and $2.4246\times10^{-8}$, respectively, which indicates significant differences between the methods.

 Consequently, to determine the classifiers that exhibit substantial differences, it is essential to perform a post-hoc test in order to further differentiate between the methods.
 Nemenyi post hoc test is selected in this paper.
 The Nemenyi test calculates the critical range of the difference in average order values